Ayurvedic Tips To Gain Healthy WeightDr. Surya Bhagwati

 Ayurvedic Herbs for Weight Gain

 Malnutrition and low weight can result not just from inadequate food intake, but also as a result of poor food choices, leading to the accumulation of ama.
 This buildup of toxins in the gastrointestinal tract, thyroid, and liver can impair metabolism as well as the absorption of nutrients.
 Amla is useful in this context, as it research suggests that it can be hepatoprotective, reducing toxicity and associated weight loss.
+Drinking Amla Juice is also a convenient and healthy way to get the benefits of this slightly bitter, sour, but healthy fruit.

 Clove is highly regarded in Ayurveda and also in modern medicine for its strong antimicrobial and analgesic properties.
 This means that it can help address underlying causes of low body weight, especially if caused by infections.
 One study found that clove extracts could reduce intestinal pathogens and enhance growth performance.